Saturday, March 16, 2013

 There we hatched a plan for a follow-up gathering celebrating Farming, Food, Faith, and the Feminine!
 It's almost time!

-Our hostesses will be
+Our hostesses will be:

 Sister Emmanuel and